-- (A) Public notice of scheduled parole hearings shall be provided to the following at least 15-10 days prior to the date of the scheduled hearing by placing the parole hearing roster on the Board's website. : (1) county attorney's office of the sentencing court; (2) official county newspaper of the sentencing court; (3) law enforcement agencies involved in the investigation, arrest, or court proceedings of the offender; (4) victim and witness units; (5) national wire services; (6) Director of the Department of Correctional Services; and (6) any other members of the public who has requested notification. - (B)(A) The legal Notice of Hearing and The parole hearing roster will be kept continually current and will be available for inspection at the Board of Parole offices and also on the Board's website.
+- (A) Public notice of scheduled parole hearings shall be provided to the following at least 15 days prior to the date of the scheduled hearing: (1) county attorney's office of the sentencing court; (2) official county newspaper of the sentencing court; (3) law enforcement agencies involved in the investigation, arrest, or court proceedings of the offender; (4) victim and witness units; (5) national wire services; (6) Director of the Department of Correctional Services; and (6) any other members of the public who has requested notification. - (B) The legal Notice of Hearing and parole hearing roster will be kept continually current and will be available for inspection at the Board of Parole offices and also on the Board's website.